This post may contain affiliate links. Please see my disclosure policy.

 - Assemble galette: Spoon filling over chilled crust, leaving a 2-inch border.
 Sprinkle evenly with crumb topping and fold up the pastry border, pressing the edges with a fork to seal.
 Chill assembled galette for 15 minutes.

 - Bake galette: Brush pastry with heavy cream and sprinkle with sugar.
-Bake galette for 25 minutes, then rotate the baking sheet.
+Bake galette at 400°F for 25 minutes, then rotate the baking sheet.
 Tent with foil if needed to prevent over-browning.
 Continue baking another 15 to 20 minutes (for a total baking time of 40 to 45 minutes), or until pastry is golden and filling is bubbly.
 Let cool for 1 hour on a wire rack before slicing and serving (filling thickens as it cools).

 - Wrap up leftovers in foil and refrigerate overnight.
 Re-warm in the oven (325°F) for 15 minutes or until heated through before serving.